philbrisco/partTrakr/readme.txt

 	to be arranged in a hierarchical manner.
 Executing the following routines in order will create a configuration and it's associated part.

-	Typically, if multiple parts are identical, they should share the same configuraton (i.e. engines on a multi-engined plane).
-They don't have to, but it is a good practice and could save some headache down the road if reconfiguration is ever necessary.

 	api_part_type_ins   		  Creates a part type
 	api_config_type_ins		  Creates a configuration type
 					  and associates it with a part type